Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Methodologies

 A scalar snapshot measurement $\mathbf{x}_p\in\mathbb{R}^p$ through discrete observation of the full state $\mathbf{x}\in\mathbb{R}^n$ including uniform independent Gaussian noise $\mathbf{v}\sim\mathcal{N}(\mathbf{0},\sigma^2\mathbf{I}) \in\mathbb{R}^p$ can be expressed as follows:

 where $\sigma^2$, $\mathbf{x}_p$, and $\mathbf{H}\in\mathbb{R}^{p\times n}$ are the noise variance, the observation vector, and the sensor location matrix, respectively.
 Here, $p$ and $n$ are the number of selected sensors and the number of potential sensor locations, respectively.
 The selected sensors indicate the observation sites used for the full state recovery, and the potential sensors indicate all available observation sites.
 The sensor location matrix $\mathbf{H}$ is a sparse matrix that indicates selected sensor locations.
 Each row vector of $\mathbf{H}$ is a unit vector and the locations of the unity in the row vectors correspond to the locations which are chosen from $n$ potential sensor locations.
+In the present study, the sensor location matrix $\mathbf{H}$ is constructed by random selection or the greedy-based sensor selection method.
+The sensor selection method based on the greedy algorithm is described in detail in Section~\ref{sec:sensor}.
 In addition, Eq.~\eqref{eq:observation_org} can be written as follows using the ROM of $\mathbf{x}$:

 where the columns of $\mathbf{U}_r\in\mathbb{R}^{n\times r}$ are the spatial modes of $\mathbf{x}$ and $\mathbf{z}\in\mathbb{R}^r$ are those mode coefficients.
 Here, $\mathbf{C}\in\mathbb{R}^{p\times r}$ is the measurement matrix which is the product of the sensor location matrix $\mathbf{H}$ and the sensor candidate matrix $\mathbf{U}$.
 The unknown variable in Eq.~\eqref{eq:observation} is only the mode coefficients $\mathbf{z}$.
 The estimated mode coefficients $\tilde{\mathbf{z}}$ can be obtained by the pseudo-inverse operation follows: